WinstonZhuang/Communities/README.md

 An interactive R Shiny application to visualize statistics in NYC borough such as education levels, employment, and poverty.
-The visualization can be accessed at this link: https://wz225.shinyapps.io/Communities/
+The application can be accessed at this link: https://wz225.shinyapps.io/Communities/